BentoBoxWorld/docs/docs/addons/Visit/index.md

 Visit provides an API for other plugins.
 This covers version 1.5.0 and onwards.

 !!! note
-    Add the MagicCobblestoneGenerator dependency to your Maven POM.xml:
+    Add the Visit dependency to your Maven POM.xml:

     ```xml
         <repositories>